 The program will last eight weeks and will include general knowledge, an introduction to the European labour market, basic computers skills, English classes and workshops in creative expression through photography, video and painting.
 In collaboration with the Yoga and Sport for Refugees Association, women will also have self-defence, volleyball and swimming training.

-Through communication and cultural awareness, we hope that the programme will facilitate the transition to life in Europe, where expectations, interactions and opportunities differ from the countries of origin of the women of Camp Moria.
+Through communication and cultural awareness, we hope that the programme will facilitate the transition to life in Europe, where expectations, interactions and opportunities differ from the countries of origin of the women of the new camp.

 Many women feel uncertainty.
 Against the passive life imposed by the conditions in Moria, we respond with the necessary energy to look concretely to their future.

 The residents of Camp Moria have skills, experience and ideas.
 But very often, a lack of resources and daily challenges prevent them from implementing any initiative.
 Most of the time, camp residents are forced into inactivity.